ZhonglinChen/MSA-2020-Phase1-BackEndDev-WebAPI-StudentSIMS/README.md

-# 2. Explanation of code
+# 2. Explanations of code

 ##	2.1 Database Create